 Flawless flourishing in Botan

 From one green oasis to another – because, obviously, Carl Linnaeus left several for Uppsala to inherit.
 One of these is the Botanical Garden, a blooming cluster of plant life, and perhaps the favorite garden of Uppsala’s inhabitants who call it “Botan”.
-Boastfully enough, it’s residence of more than 8000 plant varieties, since this was the place where the plants from the Linnaeus garden were moved after its owner deceased.
+Boastfully enough, it’s residence of more than 8000 plant varieties, since this was the place where the plants from the Linnaeus garden were moved after Carl Linnaeus deceased.
 And not only are the flowers many and marvelous – the facilities are of a stunning beauty as well.
 For a Linnaeus enthusiast and/or plant lover, a visit to the peaceful Linneanum, the warming tropical greenhouse or one of the flora themed events hosted by Botan is a must.

 Linnaeus’ leafy country idyll

 Considering the city life of Uppsala anno 1758 too busy and stressful, Carl Linnaeus invested in two countryside farms outside of town.
 One of them is now known as Linnaeus’ Hammarby, is situated about 10 km south-east of Uppsala and was used as a summer home by von Linné with family.
 Students wanting to listen and learn from their preferred plant professor were a regular sight back in the days and today, people of all ages come to enjoy a guided tour and insights into the private life of the modern system of binomial nomenclature’s inventor.

 A bit closer to the city is Linnaeus’ Sävja, a farm often visited by the Linné to write, think or enjoy landscape.
 Nowadays, the living area is a museum and the grounds are home to sheep, hens and horses.
 One can easily say that Linnaeus’ way of living still has something to offer for everyone!